 We discussed the arrangements in place regarding the equality of opportunity for patients and the importance of staff being aware of equality legislation and recognising and responding to the diverse needs of patients.
-Miss Martin and staff told us that equality data collected was managed in line with best practice.
+Staff demonstrated that equality data collected was managed in line with best practice.